Robinpig/Note/docs/CS/memory/GC.md

 ## Allocation

+There are three aspects to a memory management system:
+- allocation of memory in the first place,
+- identification of live data and
+- reclamation for future use of memory previously allocated but currently occupied by dead objects.
+Garbage collectors address these issues differently than do explicit memory managers, and different automatic memory managers use different algorithms to manage these actions.
+However, in all cases allocation and reclamation of memory are tightly linked: how memory is reclaimed places constraints on how it is allocated.

 There are two fundamental strategies, `sequential allocation` and `free-list allocation`.
 We then take up the more complex case of allocation from `multiplefree-lists`.